'Thanks for the chaos': Madrid returns to lockdown

 Spain has recorded a total of 778,607 coronavirus cases, more than any other Western European nation, with almost 32,000 fatalities.
 Daily deaths are now around their highest levels since early May - an average of 78 a day in the last week - but far below the late March record of nearly 900.

-Reporting by Belen Carreno, Emma Pinedo, Inti Landauro and Clara-Laeila Laudette; Writing by Ingrid Melander; Editing by Andrew Cawthorne
+Reporting by Belen Carreno, Emma Pinedo, Inti Landauro, Nathan Allen and Clara-Laeila Laudette; Writing by Ingrid Melander; Editing by Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.